stormasm/rust-examples/notrace/Readme.md

 Given a file with logging statements like *trace!*

-Remove those lines of code.
+This code will remove those lines of code.

-This code does not work when the logging code is embedded in multiple lines.
+This code does not work when the logging code spans multiple lines.

 You must go ahead and manually remove the *trace!* statements that span multiple lines.